This tutorial walks a user through all the necessary steps, in order to import a Quick View Image into AutoCAD and BricsCAD drawings.

 After importing a Quick View image, the default imagery provider can be changed by selecting the preferred one through the Quick View palette.
 Simply click on the preferred imagery provider and wait for the image to fetch.

 This is especially helpful if one would like to see a preview of the image from a premium provider before creating a mosaic for his area of interest.

 NOTE: Quick View, by default, imports a dynamic image through Google Maps the first time it is used.

-After the palette is closed, our servers will remember the last imagery provider used to import image and will import from that provider the next time another Quick View image is imported again.
+After the palette is closed, our servers will remember the last imagery provider used to import the image and will import from that provider the next time another Quick View image is imported again.
 This, however, only applies if the drawing has not been closed even if it was saved.

 Creating a Mosaic through an Existing Quick View image

-If one is satisfied with how the imagery looks like through a Quick View, it is also possible to create a mosaic directly through the same palette by utilizing the Create Mosaic button.
+If one is satisfied with how the imagery looks through a Quick View, it is also possible to create a mosaic directly through the same palette by utilizing the Create Mosaic button.
 Simply click on this button, specify the area of interest, and Plex-Earth will automatically adapt the zoom level and imagery provider of the current Quick View when importing the mosaic.

 Temporarily Hide and Reveal your Quick View